Leave a Message

 What are the most exclusive areas in Malibu?

-Carbon Beach — locally known as Billionaire's Beach — is Malibu's most prestigious beachfront address, with trophy estates trading at $10M to $60M+ for direct sand-front properties.
+Carbon Beach, locally known as Billionaire's Beach, is Malibu's most prestigious beachfront address with trophy estates at $10M to $60M+ for direct sand-front properties.
 Point Dume offers blufftop estates with private cove beach access at $8M to $30M on oversized parcels above Dume Cove and Pirates Cove.
-Malibu Colony is the original gated beachfront enclave on PCH, with a 24-hour guard gate and properties ranging from $6M to $25M.
+Malibu Colony is the original gated beachfront enclave on PCH with a 24-hour guard gate and properties at $6M to $25M.
 Serra Retreat provides gated hillside privacy above PCH at $4M to $15M for buyers who prioritize seclusion over direct beachfront.

 How much does a beachfront home in Malibu cost in 2026?

 Direct beachfront entry in Malibu starts at approximately $3M on Malibu Road for value-tier properties, rising to $6M to $10M for Malibu Colony and Broad Beach, and $10M to $60M+ for Carbon Beach trophy estates.
 Point Dume blufftop properties with private cove access trade at $8M to $30M.
-The most significant beachfront transactions are structured off-market and do not appear in public listing data — buyers relying on MLS data alone are accessing a materially incomplete picture of available inventory.
+The most significant beachfront transactions are structured off-market.
+See current California listings for active BVO inventory.

 What should buyers know about the California Coastal Commission in Malibu?

 Every significant renovation, addition, or new construction in Malibu requires California Coastal Commission review.
-This adds a Coastal Development Permit process to the timeline — a step that can take months to years depending on project scope and proximity to the mean high tide line.
+This adds a Coastal Development Permit process to the timeline, which can take months to years depending on project scope and proximity to the mean high tide line.
 Buyers planning post-acquisition improvements must budget for this process before close of escrow.
 BVO California advisors assess Coastal Commission constraints as part of standard acquisition due diligence and structure offer timelines accordingly.

 Is it worth selling a Malibu home to buy in Arizona?